“Where’s … Eli? is a heartfelt homage to Brooklyn that is clever, irreverent, honest, and downright entertaining.” —Self-Publishing Review

-Two cousins, who both grew up back in the day on the then “mean streets” of South Brooklyn, are up against a powerful bully who will stop at nothing to defeat a foe.
+Revisit the “mean streets” of Jonathan Lethem’s MOTHERLESS BROOKLYN with this tale about two cousins, who grew up on those very same South Brooklyn streets and who are up against a powerful and unscrupulous bully.
 One is Al Forte, a highly competent and fair-minded attorney.
 The other is Mick Forte, a “semi-reformed” Mafioso.
 Cousin Al is not so sure about the extent of cousin Mick’s reformation.

 The bully is Gordon Gilbert, the brilliant, former head of the powerhouse law firm he built, who is now a Deputy Mayor and remains as power-hungry and ruthless as ever.